mel-project/docs.themelio.org/content/try-themelio/melwalletd.md

 **Body fields**

+- `inputs`: _optional_ an array of `CoinID`s, representing inputs that must be spent by this transaction.
+This is useful for building covenant chains and such.
-- `outputs`: an array of CoinDatas, representing the desired outputs of the transaction.
+- `outputs`: an array of `CoinData`s, representing the desired outputs of the transaction.
 Any change outputs that are added are guaranteed to be added after these outputs.
 - `signing_key`: an ed25519 signing key that corresponds to the wallet's covenant.
 - `kind`: _optional_ TxKind of the transaction (defaults to Normal)
 - `data`: _optional_ additional data of the transaction (defaults to empty)